emxly-21/millie-pmi/README.md

 # millie-pmi
+## Overview
+A Proactive Mentor Intaker (PMI) for Millie's Tech & Product Internship.
+Running `main.py` creates a Tkinter GUI to take in and store information, which is then used to access and scrape a LinkedIn profile for data using Selenium.

 ## Required Installations
 Make sure you have Python 3 and Google Chrome installed.
 Also please install Selenium (`pip install selenium`) and ChromeDriver (see [this page](https://sites.google.com/a/chromium.org/chromedriver/downloads) for installation instructions).